FudaWiki/fudawiki-files/hanafuda.md

 Depending on the type of game used, and the region the game was played in, the [sequence of the months](/en/hanafuda/suits#arrangement-of-suits) could differ.

-## Types
+## Card ranks
-In addition to the suits, hanafuda decks are categorized by their [**types**](/en/hanafuda/types), which are denoted by various animals and objects on the card that are not a plant/flower.
+In addition to the suits, hanafuda decks are categorized by their [**ranks**](/en/hanafuda/types), which are denoted by various animals and objects on the card that are not a plant/flower.

-Typically, there are 4 types of cards:
+Typically, there are 4 card ranks:
 - **Chaff** [カス, *kasu*] - Also known as Junks, Dregs, Plains, Basics, etc. They are so named because they are typically the **lowest scoring cards** in the deck, usually worth only **1 point** per card, or even none.
 They are visually characterized by having **no other things** on the face of the cards **except for the plant/flower**.

 > An exception to this is the Chaff of [Willow](/en/hanafuda/suits/willow), which depicts a thunderstorm instead of willows, and is colored red and black.
 This card, called the **Lightning** card, is used as a **wild card** in some games.
 {.is-info}

-- **Ribbons** [短冊, *tanzaku*] - Also known as Scrolls, Slips, Strips, or simply Tanzaku.
-Visually represented by a **strip of paper called tanzaku** on the face of the cards, which come in 3 variants: Red with writing on them, Red without writing on them, and Blue (which is usually colored purple or black).
+- **Ribbons** [短冊, *tanzaku*] - Also known as Scrolls, Slips, Strips, Poetry Slips, Poetry Ribbons, or simply Tanzaku.
+Visually represented by a **strip of paper called tanzaku**[^2] on the face of the cards, which come in 3 variants: Red with writing on them, Red without writing on them, and Blue (which is usually colored purple or black).
 They are typically the second least scoring cards in the deck, usually worth **5 points** per card.

+[^2]: Historically, *tanzaku* [短冊] were small slips of paper that people used to write short notes or poetry on.
+Nowadays it almost exclusively refers to slips of paper on which people write their wishes to hang in bamboo branches during the [Tanabata festival](https://en.wikipedia.org/wiki/Tanabata).

 - **Animals** [たね, *tane*, possibly meaning 'subject'] - Also called Seeds or Tens [十, *tō*].
 Visually represented by an **animal, or object** on the face of the cards.
 They are typically the second highest scoring cards in the deck, usually worth **10 points** per card.